Tell Rifaat

 Tell Rifaat (تل رفعت, also spelled Tel Rifaat, Tel Rif'at or Tal Rifaat) is a city in northern Aleppo Governorate, northwestern Syria.
-Located roughly 40 km north of Aleppo, the town is the administrative center of Nahiya Tell Rifaat.
+Located roughly 40 km north of Aleppo, the city is the administrative center of Nahiya Tell Rifaat.
 Nearby localities include Azaz to the north, Mare' to the east, Kafr Naya to the south, Deir Jmal and Oqayba to the southwest and Ibbin Samaan to the west.
 In the 2004 census, Tell Rifaat had a population of 20,514.
+Its inhabitants are Arabs.